liuzywen/RGBTCC/README.md

+# RGB-T Multi-Modal Crowd Counting Based on Transformer

+The paper has been accepted by BMVC 2022.

+The details are in https://bmvc2022.mpi-inf.mpg.de/0427.pdf

+## Pretraining Parameter

+If you have any question, please email  liuzywen@ahu.edu.cn

 ## Install dependencies
 torch >= 1.0 torchvision opencv numpy scipy, all the dependencies can be easily installed by pip or conda